substance/legacy-docs/substance/manual/content.md

 **Substance Document** is an open standard for manipulating structured digital documents.
 It ensures consistency, separates content from presentation and provides an easy to use API.
 It depicts the heart of the Substance platform and serves as an interface for custom document models.

-A Substance Document can range from loosly structured content involving headings and text, such as reports or articles to more complex things that you wouldn’t consider a traditional document anymore.
+A Substance Document can range from loosely structured content involving headings and text, such as reports or articles to more complex things that you wouldn’t consider a traditional document anymore.
 The format is designed to be extensible, so you can create your own flavors of documents.
 We put a lot of thought into the design of this module.
 It is the result of three years of research and development.

 ### Design Goals